 Try to use natural light shining in the windows whenever possible.

-What is the best camera for taking pictures of stuff to sell online?
+6. know the best camera for taking pictures of stuff to sell online

 The best camera for taking pictures of stuff to sell?

-Again, it’s your smartphone – your phone is your one-stop shop to taking the best pictures, editing them, and upload them to your website or app of choice.
+Again, it’s your smartphone – your phone is your one-stop shop for taking the best pictures, editing them, and uploading them to your website or app of choice.

 Start with around 8-10 pictures – it’s better to take as many as you think you might need while you have everything set up and then delete later when you decide you have enough.